 The frequency of your maintenance appointments depends on factors like the severity of your initial disease, your response to treatment, and your ability to maintain effective home care.
 We customize your maintenance schedule to provide the level of care necessary for maintaining optimal periodontal health.

-Some cases of advanced periodontal disease require surgical intervention to access deeply infected areas, regenerate lost bone and tissue, or reshape gum and bone contours for better long-term maintenance.
-These procedures are typically recommended when non-surgical therapy alone cannot achieve the level of healing necessary for long-term stability.
+Some cases of advanced periodontal disease require surgical intervention to access deeply infected areas, regenerate lost bone and tissue, or reshape gum and bone contours for better long-term maintenance, often working in coordination with restorative dentistry procedures.

 Surgical periodontal therapy may involve procedures to reduce pocket depths, regenerate lost bone and ligament attachments, or correct aesthetic problems caused by gum recession.
-Dr. Rudin’s training in comprehensive care includes advanced periodontal techniques that can address complex situations requiring surgical intervention.
+Dr. Rudin’s training in comprehensive care includes advanced periodontal techniques and endodontic therapy that can address complex situations requiring surgical intervention.

 Modern periodontal surgery includes regenerative techniques that can actually restore some of the bone and ligament attachment lost to periodontal disease.
 These procedures use specialized materials and techniques to encourage your body’s natural healing processes to rebuild damaged structures.